myegorov/transmler/README.md

 # Roadmap

-- specify the DSL grammar for imports (`qualified, unqualified, hiding`) and exports;
+- specify the DSL grammar for imports and exports;
 - lexer + parser;
 - think about how to provide bi-directional source maps between the DSL original and _transmiled_ sources for debugging;